raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 6. The images in the batch are copied to a staging area directory, as they are scanned.
 7. A log is produced showing the progress of each ballot in the batch.
 8. If another separator page is encountered, that will signal the end of the batch.
 Alternatively, a timeout or operator input can be used to complete a batch if it does not have another batch after it.
 9. If the batch is completed without error, then the images in the batch are copied to the final area.
 Normally, images are copied to a sub-folder of the main destination folder.
+These images can be written directly to USB drive so there is no connection to the voting system environment.
 10. If there is no error, the scanner would continue onto the next batch without stopping.
 11. The operator removes the scanned batch from the output tray of the scanner and the separator page is kept on the top of the batch for identification purposes.
 We recommend that the operator would seal the batch into a zip-lock bag, and place it in the box holding the ballots.
 In this way, the batch can be identified later.
 12. ERROR FLOW.
 In the case of an error, the images captured in that batch would be deleted in the staging area, and the user alerted to the failure.
 Sometimes, it is possible to remove the offending ballot, if it is not scannable due to being damaged, and then run the batch without that ballot.
 This fact would need to be entered by the user.
 13. Any ballots that are damaged and cannot be scanned can be combined into another batch, where each of the ballots are "remade" by copying the votes from one to the other.
+14. The USB drive is removed and then hand-carried out of the secure air-gapped environment, and then uploaded to the AuditEngine datacenter for processing.

 ## Batch Scan Dialog